tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

   https://onlinelibrary.wiley.com/share/author/2NZFPQYZTII9THA4PM3B?target=10.1111/pin.13462

 # Notes
 This branch is provided for reference, citation, and transparency purposes.
-No analysis scripts or data sets are provided here, as the analyses in this paper were primarily morphological and genomic (OCAV3-based NGS), without R-based reproducible scripts.
+No analysis scripts or data sets are provided here, as the analyses in this paper were primarily morphological and immunohistochemical, without R-based reproducible scripts.